Things to do - Chile - South America

 Things to Do in Santiago

-Santiago works best when you keep Andes-weather flexibility in the plan and build the city as one center-and-Lastarria layer, one Providencia-or-Vitacura layer, and one evening that belongs to the neighborhood you are already using rather than one cross-city dinner chase.
+Santiago usually works better if you keep Andes-weather flexibility in the plan and build the city as one center-and-Lastarria layer, one Providencia-or-Vitacura layer, and one evening that belongs to the neighborhood you are already using rather than one cross-city dinner chase.

 Best time: Shoulder seasons for mild weather and fewer crowds.